Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 Anything with no Charisma score is an object, not a creature.
 Anything without a Charisma score also has no Wisdom score.

+### Ooze Type
-**Ooze Type:** An ooze is an amorphous or mutable creature, usually mindless.
+An ooze is an amorphous or mutable creature, usually mindless.

 *Features:* An ooze has the following features.